Graco Pack 'n Play On the Go Review

 This weight means carrying the Graco will be difficult.
 The small handles make it hard to move and the size means it may not fit in some spaces.
 This product has wheels on one side for easier moving between rooms.

 This travel crib has a one-inch mattress made of polyurethane foam.
 It is soft with enough firmness to stop it from depressing to the hard bottom.
 It is the third most comfortable mattress in the group.
-It is also fairly easy to get baby into and out of.
+It is also fairly easy to get a baby in and out of the crib.

 The Graco frame is sturdy and while it shakes somewhat the legs don't move when you press on the top bar like some of the competition.
 The fabric feels durable and we didn't observe any stray stitching or random threads.
 There are some Amazon reports indicating trouble with the fabric, but we didn't experience this in our setup process.

-Graco earned a 1 of 10 for eco-health similar to the majority of popular brands and their use of harmful chemicals.
+Graco doesn't offer much in the way of eco-health, which is similar to the majority of popular brands and their use of harmful chemicals.

 The Center for Environmental Health (CEH) retains a list of most major manufacturers and their responses to inquiries about their use of flame retardants.
 Graco did not respond to questions and doesn't provide information on their website about flame retardants leaving the CEH, and us, to assume they use flame retardants.